madMAx43v3r/mmx-node/README.md

 ### Creating a Wallet

-The file name argument is optional, by default it is `wallet.dat`:
 ```
 mmx wallet create [-f filename]
 ```

-The default wallet file `wallet.dat` is already included in the default configuration.
+The file name argument is optional, by default it is `wallet.dat`, which is already included in the default configuration.

 To add more wallets add the paths to `key_files+` array in `config/local/Wallet.json`.